Selecting a language will automatically trigger the translation of the page content.

 Verified 04 December 2020 - Directorate for Legal and Administrative Information (Prime Minister)

-In case of force majeure, the employer may immediately terminate an employment contract without taking into account the procedure laid down for dismissal.
+In case of force majeure, the employer may terminate an employment contract immediately without taking into account the procedure laid down for dismissal.
 The employee receives certain compensatory allowances, subject to conditions.

 1. He is unpredictable

-2. It is irresistible (insurmountable)
+2. He is irresistible (insurmountable)

 Example :